dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 It is expected that extensions to this protocol that specify a different mechanism for the Client to authenticate, would over ride this section.

-The completion request JSON is JWS signed and passed as the body of the POST.
+The completion request JSON is signed with JWS and passed as the body of the POST.

-The completion, refresh, and access handles are JWS signed resulting in JOSE completion, refresh, and access tokens respectively.
+The completion, refresh, and access handles are signed with JWS resulting in JOSE completion, refresh, and access tokens respectively.
 These JOSE tokens are passed in the HTTP Authorization header with the "JOSE" parameter per {{JOSEHTTP}}.

 The Client will use the same private key to create all tokens.